MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/whats-business-voice.md

 >
 > Unlike Business Voice, Teams Phone with Calling Plan bundle licenses don't include Teams Audio Conferencing capabilities.
 Audio Conferencing is now free to Microsoft 365 subscribers.
 To learn about Audio Conferencing, see [Audio Conferencing in Microsoft 365](../audio-conferencing-in-office-365.md).

-Microsoft Teams Phone System with Calling Plan is Microsoft’s all-in-the-cloud solution that makes it easy for organizations to turn Teams into a powerful and flexible telephone system.
-Phone System with Calling Plan provides Private Branch Exchange (PBX) capabilities and calls to the Public Switched Telephone Network (PSTN).
+The Microsoft Teams Phone System with Calling Plan bundle is Microsoft’s all-in-the-cloud solution that makes it easy for organizations to turn Teams into a powerful and flexible telephone system.
+The Phone System with Calling Plan bundle provides Private Branch Exchange (PBX) capabilities and calls to the Public Switched Telephone Network (PSTN).

 You can set up both toll and toll-free numbers, call menus to help callers get to the right department, call queues for high-traffic phone numbers, and more.
 You can even give people their own phone numbers so they can receive calls directly.

-This article provides guidance to small and medium businesses on getting started with Teams Phone System with Calling Plan.
+This article provides guidance to small and medium businesses on getting started with Teams Phone System with Calling Plan bundle.

 - Learn about all your Microsoft voice solutions by reading [Plan your Teams voice solution](../cloud-voice-landing-page.md).
 - To view all your PSTN connectivity options, see [PSTN connectivity options](../pstn-connectivity.md).